-I am an America in the World Consortium Fellow at Duke University.
-Previously, I was a Grand Strategy, Security, and Statecraft postdoctoral Fellow at MIT's Security Studies Program.
-My research expertise focuses on topics at the intersection of international security and international political economy.
+I am an America in the World Consortium Fellow in the Program on Grand Strategy at Duke University.
+Previously, I was a Grand Strategy, Security, and Statecraft postdoctoral Fellow in MIT's Security Studies Program and Harvard's Belfer Center.
+My expertise includes topics at the intersection of international security and international political economy.

 I received my Ph.D. in Political Science from the University of Wisconsin-Madison.
 I hold an M.A. in Political Science from UW-Madison and undergraduate degrees in Economics and Political Science from Oklahoma State University where I competed for the NCAA Division I track and cross country teams.
 I enjoy running, hiking, and reading fiction.